kr1shnasomani/GreenDetect/README.md

    ```
    pip install tensorflow numpy matplotlib scikit-learn
    ```
+2. Download the dataset and copy paste the path in the code

+3. After running all the cells, in the last cell enter the path of the plant image you want to run the model on

+4. The following is how the output will look like:

 ## Overview:
 This project focuses on detecting plant diseases using a convolutional neural network (CNN) based on the **ResNet50 architecture**.
 The model is designed to identify whether a plant is healthy or diseased from input images.